As suggested by us earlier, an Israeli groundincursion

 two-front war.

-that Hezbollah’s patrons in Iran are making sure such a scenario does not
+it appears that Hezbollah’s patrons in Iran are making sure such a scenario

-occur.
-To this end, Said Jalili, secretary of Iran’s Supreme National Security
+does not occur.
+To this end, Said Jalili, secretary of Iran’s Supreme National

-Council, visited Damascus and Beirut on Jan.
+Security Council, visited Damascus and Beirut on Jan.
 2-3.
-During his visit, he met with
+During his visit, he

-Hamas’ exiled leadership in Damascus, Hezbollah chief Sheikh Hassan Nasrallah
+met with Hamas’ exiled leadership in Damascus, Hezbollah chief Sheikh Hassan

 Palestine-General Command (PFLP-GC).
 According to a Stratfor source whose